How to Grow Kale Indoors: Harvest Leaves All Year Long!

-Have you ever gone to grab that fresh kale you bought at the store the other day only to find a wilted, unappetizing specimen?
-It can really throw a clinker into your kitchen plans!
+Learning how to grow kale indoors can really save you money, time and aggravation.
+Have you ever gone to grab that fresh kale you bought at the store the other day only to find a wilted, unappetizing mess?
+I sure have- it can really throw a clinker into your kitchen plans.

-Why not avoid the disappointment altogether and raise kale in your own home?
+Why not avoid the disappointment altogether and raise kale at home?
 Indoors, no less!

-Kale is a pretty low-maintenance crop, and once you get the basics down, you’ll be able to enjoy delicious and nutritious greens all year long.
+From my experience, kale is a pretty low-maintenance crop.
+Once you get the basics down, you’ll be able to enjoy delicious and nutritious greens all year long.

-In this article, you’ll learn how to grow kale indoors, the varieties you may want to consider trying and where to find the best kale seeds.
+In this article, I’ll show you everything I know about growing kale indoors, the varieties you may want to grow and where to find the best kale seeds.

 Let’s jump in!